Manage discounts

 Is where you specify the interval after which the discount benefit would be reinstated (example: the €50.00 user balance limit would be reinstated quarterly).

-The user reload strategy field (within its context) impacts any discount action.
-A no input means "No reload".
-So if you had a Maximum usage per user of "1", and your user reload strategy is left "blank", implies that the respective discount action is not reloaded once the discount recipient has used it once.
+Example: Assume you had a Maximum usage per user of "1", and your user reload strategy is left Blank/Default, this implies that the respective discount action is not reloaded once the discount recipient has used it once.

 Discount actions